-In order to concentrate the structure on the developable portion of the site, the applicant is requesting relief from height limits for the structure through design review.
+As previously discussed, in order to concentrate the structure on the developable portion of the site, the applicant is requesting relief from height limits for the structure through design review.
 The applicant is proposing to place the building in the lower area of the site and step the building up with the natural grade to minimize sky lining the building against the adjacent hilltops, and reduce the perceived height of the structure.